TULiberalArts/Philosophy/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Earn an Undergraduate Certificate in Ethics"
       content="The Certificate in Ethics educate students in essential concepts, central issues, history, and methodologies of ethical reasoning.
-It also emphasizes the development of critical thinking, writing and verbal skills.  " image=""
+It also emphasizes the development of critical thinking, writing and verbal skills." image=""
       button-link=" "
       button-text="Learn More" %}